ematt/CubaseShortcutKeyboard/README.md

 ## Introduction ##

-This is a simple device designed to be a shortcut for common action when using Cubase.
+This is a simple device designed to be a shortcut for common action in Cubase.
+It can:
+- control the system volume
+- mute/unmute the sound
+- play/stop
+- start recording
+- toggle transport cycle
+- mark the current selected track as solo

 ## How it works ##